GyulaMaloveczky/Impact-Prediction-of-Mutations/README.md

 - The sequence is parsed and used in further feature engineering.

 The complete process is automated using Python's `requests` library to communicate with the APIs, and `xmltodict` and `pandas` for data parsing and manipulation.

+### Cleaning
+Further data cleaning was done to remove: Entries with the same genomic location or ones that were close to each other (15 nucleic acid range).
+Training examples with the same genomic locations as test examples were also removed to avoid data leakage.
+### Final Train data
+The training data included 29548 examples in total.
+The train data is balanced containing 50% Bening and 50% Pathogenic labelled entries.